UK Conservatives Suffer Double Election Defeat To Labour - UrduPoint

 The Conservatives' popularity has plummeted as Britain has endured the worst cost-of-living crisis in decades since the pandemic.

-Factional infighting and chaotic rule have also led to three prime ministers since autumn 2022.
+Britons have also been turned off by factional infighting and chaotic rule that have led to three prime ministers since autumn 2022.

-A record 21 by-elections have now been held since the last general election in 2019, many as a result of misconduct committed by Tory MPs.
-The Conservatives were defeated in the vast majority.
+A record 21 by-elections have now been held since 2019, many as a result of misconduct committed by Tory MPs.

-Thursday's contests were held in Wellingborough, central England, and in Kingswood, in the southwest.
+Thursday's defeats in Wellingborough, central England, and in Kingswood, in the southwest, were the Conservatives' ninth and tenth losses this parliament.

-Former Wellingborough Tory MP Peter Bone was suspensed from parliament after an inquiry found he had subjected a staff member to bullying and sexual misconduct.
+Former Wellingborough Tory MP Peter Bone was suspended from parliament after an inquiry found he had subjected a staff member to bullying and sexual misconduct.

 Bone's partner Helen Harrison was controversially selected as his replacement candidate in the seat, held by the party since 2005.

-Labour overcame a majority of 18,540 by scoring a 28.5-percent swing -- its second-largest ever from the Conservatives in a by-election.
+Labour candidate Gen Kitchen overcame a majority of 18,540 by scoring a 28.5-percent swing -- her party's second largest ever from the Conservatives in a by-election.

-The vote in Kingswood, near Bristol, was triggered by Chris Skidmore's resignation as an MP in protest at Sunak's plans to boost North Sea oil and gas drilling.
+The vote in Kingswood, near the city of Bristol, was triggered by Chris Skidmore's resignation as an MP in protest at Sunak's plans to boost North Sea oil and gas drilling.

 Labour won the seat -- Tory since 2010, but due to be abolished for the general election under the redrawing of constituency boundaries -- with nearly 45 percent of the vote.